harukasan/isucon2014-qualifier/README.md

 ## Copyright

 Copyright 2014 Shunsuke MICHII and contributors.

-This code is licensed under MIT License.
+Licensed under MIT License.

-This code is based on the reference ruby implementation of the ISUCON4 quorifier.
+This codes are based on the reference ruby implementation of the ISUCON4 quorifier.
 Original codes are copyrighted below:

 ### Original Copyright: